 Since dental fluorosis only affects children whose permanent teeth haven't come in yet, parents of children 8 and under should take special care to limit the amount of fluoride their kids ingest.
 People living in areas with lots of naturally occurring fluoride should also monitor their consumption of fluoride-containing products.

-Find lots more fluoride facts on the next page.
+Find lots more fluoride facts below.